sitwithariadne/website/src/meditation-boundaries.md

 - 1 minute
 - etc.

-# Posture
+### Posture

 The same posture you might use to watch a movie or play a video game.

-# Goals
+### Goals

 Relief.

-# Core Skills
+### Core Skills

 - Renunciation, another way to say this is letting go.
 - Kindfulness, the merging of mindfulness with kindness.

-# What does letting go mean?
+### What does letting go mean?

 - Setting down the past, worrying about that later
 - Setting down the future, worrying about that later
+- Setting down painful emotions

-# Is there a correct way to let go?
+### Is there a correct way to let go?

-Yes, using self-compassion.
+Yes, with kindness.

-# I tried to stay with the object, but I got distracted.

-Use self-compassion to reassure yourself this is normal.

-    - "Oh, I was thinking about work, I must be worried about it, but I want to give myself this break"
-    - "I want to do something else, but this is time I'm spending practicing kindness and that's OK."

-# Don't I have to ...
+### Don't I have to ...

 No.

-# What if I'm not kind to myself?
+# How to Practice

-That's OK.
-It's practice.

-The practice of setting aside some time for relief can be difficult, the only real requirement is the understanding that kindness is the evenutal goal.

-We are practicing  _intending_  towards kindness.
-I feel it's important to practice being nice to ourselves, and for these few moments, we want to  **lower our expectations**, not raise them.
-A lot of folx expect a lot out of us, constantly, especially ourselves.
-Meditation is a place where we can really practice being gentle with ourselves.

--   I gently invite myself to relax.
--   I remind myself it doesn't seem to help to expect anything.

-What next?

-I invite some awareness into my body.
-I view meditation as a pathway to cultivate self-compassion & self-awareness.

--   If I'm calm, or happy, or relaxed.
-I just ... melt into those things.
-I don't seek anything else out.
-I stop and enjoy what is there.
+Two general things ahappening in the mind:
+- Thoughts
+- Awareness

+Meditation is learning how to place emphasis on specific mental objects.

+### 10 Seconds via Body Awareness

+- Rub your hands togethers
+- Wiggle your toes
+- Pet a soft object (Plushie, Cat, Dog, etc.)

+Notice the sensation going on -- that's it.

+-

 If I'm not in a good starting place (my internal world is chaotic, or noisy, or loud) I find a part of myself I can watch and relax into.
 These places are called anchors.
 Think of it like finding a window during a rainstorm to look outside.
 You are safe inside, looking out onto the rain.